awsdocs/aws-cloudhsm-user-guide/doc_source/quorum-authentication-crypto-officers.md

 This example gets a quorum token for the CO with user name officer1 and saves the token to a file named `officer1.token`\.
 To use the example command, replace these values with your own:
 + *officer1* – The name of the CO who is getting the token\.
 This must be the same CO who is logged in to the HSM and is running this command\.
 + *officer1\.token* – The name of the file to use for storing the quorum token\.
 In the following command, `3` identifies the *service* for which you can use the token that you are getting\.
 In this case, the token is for HSM user management operations \(service 3\)\.
-For more information, see [Set the Quorum Minimum Value on the HSM](quorum-authentication-crypto-officers-first-time-setup.md#quorum-crypto-officers-set-quorum-minimum-value)\.
+For more information, see [Set the quorum minimum value on the HSM](quorum-authentication-crypto-officers-first-time-setup.md#quorum-crypto-officers-set-quorum-minimum-value)\.

 ```
 aws-cloudhsm>getToken 3 officer1 officer1.token